shekharsikku/synchronous-chat/readme.md

 **Environment Variables Setup**

-Rename, `.env.sample` filename in server dir to `.env` and add all required fields.
+Rename, `.env.sample` to `.env` in the root directory and add the required values:

 ```env
 CLOUDINARY_CLOUD_NAME=""